rohit74899/Portfolio-Tracker/Docs/Design-Decisions.md

 - Hibernate and Db Are Both are Aware of Sequence Increment
 - Hibernate queries the sequence directly → no trigger confusion.
 - Both DB & Hibernate stay in sync (Hibernate knows the generated ID before insertion).

+# 3. Problem : For User facing CRUD , Transaction fetching JPA/Hibernate.

+-user Simple CRUD Operations
+-Getting ALL transactions
+-can be handled well at Hibernate and JPA Level as Single Client Data is Involved.

+# 4. Problem : For Analytics (PNL,Complicated Analysis)

+where Complex Computation on Heavy Dataset in database is Involved on large dataset

+--Option A: DB Stored Procedures

+--Option B: Data Warehouses(Kafka-->Spark/Flink)
+# Design Decision : DB Stored Procedures